SpeedCodeOrg/LLM4PP/README.md

 # Introduction

-This is the repository for `c++` code optimization benchmark, modified from ParEval and PolyBench.
-It contains problems from both benchmarks.
-Currently, we only support two modes: serial and OpenMP.
+This repo contains a `c++` code optimization benchmark for LLMs, modified from the ParEval and PolyBench benchmarks.
+It uses problems from both benchmarks.
+Currently, we only support two modes: serial and OpenMP on the CPU.

 # Setup